 Applications for the North London Pastoral Assistants Scheme are open for this year (2022/23).
 If you would like to make an enquiry about the application process or the scheme please contact Fr Bruce Batstone: firstname.lastname@example.org.

 Would you like to offer a year serving God’s people in some of London’s most diverse neighbourhoods?
 Are you exploring how God is calling you to spend your life?
-The North London Pastoral Assistants (NLPA) scheme has a vacancy in Hornsey which is ideal for an enthusiastic woman or man to come and join us from September 2017.
+The North London Pastoral Assistants (NLPA) scheme has a vacancy in Hornsey which is ideal for an enthusiastic woman or man to come and join us each September.
 Please see below for more details.